Log Preparation & Submission

 Category-Power: Enter LOW here if you ran 100 watts or less.
 If you ran more than 100 watts, then enter HIGH.
 If you enter HIGH here, but MUST enter CHECKLOG in the Category-Operator box.

-Category-Assisted: Since everyone is allowed to use the Packetcluster in this contest, you can enter ASSISTED or NON-ASSISTED here.
-It doesn’t matter.
+Category-Assisted: Since everyone is allowed to use the Packetcluster in this contest, enter ASSISTED.

 Category-Band: Enter ALL here.